Security Overview

 Where Our Responsibility Ends

-• The API response leaves our server.
+• The API response leaves SikkerKey.
 The plaintext bytes are now in your process.
 What happens to them from that moment on is outside our visibility.
+This applies whether the caller is your CLI, your application's SDK, a CI/CD runner that bootstrapped a temporary machine identity at the start of its workflow, or any other authenticated client.

 • A managed-secret agent completes a rotation.
 The ALTER ROLE runs, your database now holds the new password.
 We do not connect to, monitor, or see anything past that statement.